 There is a lot to know when it comes to treating scabies mites.

-Not only is there a lot to know, there is also a lot of questionable advice given online about treating the dreaded mites.
+Not only is there a lot to know about Scabies, but there is also a lot of questionable advice to sift through online about treating the dreaded mites.
 Just browse the Topix scabies forum for some examples of this.

 There are a lot of people on these forums and online that bring misguided, highly emotional advice to the table.